LUOyk1999/Molecular-homology/mol-homology/README.md

 ```

 ## Training
-You can pretrain the Tengfei's model by
+You can pretrain the model by
 ```
 cd pretrain
 python pretrain_supervised.py

 # If pre-training is based on Hu's model:
 python pretrain_supervised.py --input_model_file ./saved_model/masking

 ```

 ## Evaluation